What's the matter with $\Sigma m_{\nu}$?: Review of constraints on the neutrino mass

 \subsubsection{Component densities determined assuming \lcdm\ + free $\mnu$}

-The previous section modeled neutrinos as massless particles; however, from observations of solar and atmospheric neutrinos it is known that at least two neutrino species have non-zero mass.
+In the previous section we modeled neutrinos as massless particles; however, from observations of solar and atmospheric neutrinos it is known that at least two neutrino species have non-zero mass.
 Current global analyses of neutrino oscillation data have constrained the squared mass differences to be $\Delta m^2_{21} \approx 7.5 \times 10^{-5} {\rm \ eV}^2$ and $|\Delta m^2_{31}|\approx 2.55 \times 10^{-3}{\rm\ eV}^2$ \citep{deSalas:2020pgw, Esteban:2020cvm}.
 Depending on the sign of $\Delta m^2_{31}$, these constraints set lower bounds for the sum of the masses: in the normal ordering (i.e. $m_3 > m_1$, hereafter NO) we have $\mnu>0.06 {\rm\ eV}$, and in the inverted ordering (IO), $\mnu>0.1 {\rm\ eV}$.
 Because near-term cosmological data will not measure individual masses \citep{Archidiacono:2020dvx}, the cosmological impact of neutrino mass is usually parameterized by the sum of their masses, $\mnu$.\footnote{Throughout this paper we assume two species of massless neutrino and one massive, unless otherwise stated.}

 Freeing $\mnu$ changes the picture described previously in two ways.
-First, the post-recombination total energy density, and thus expansion rate, now depends both on $\omega_\Lambda$ and on the unknown neutrino density.
+First, the post-recombination total energy density, and thus expansion rate, depends both on $\omega_\Lambda$ and on the unknown neutrino density.
 Given just $\thetas$, $\omega_{\rm b}$, and $\omega_{\rm c}$ there is now a degeneracy between $\omega_\Lambda$ and $\mnu$, so $H(z)$ is no longer completely determined.
 Instead, we have a one-parameter family of $H(z)$ curves which all give the same $D_A^\star$ and therefore $\thetas$.
 Some members of this family are shown in Fig.~\ref{fig:Hubble_response}.

 A second way neutrino masses can alter the picture presented so far arises when neutrinos become non-relativistic around or before recombination.
-Defining the transition to non-relativistic to occur when the rest mass is comparable to the average kinetic energy we get
+Defining the non-relativistic transition to occur when the rest mass is equal to the average kinetic energy we get